danielholgate/dataplex-catalog-connectors/managed-connectivity/sql-server-connector/README.md

 ### Output:
 The connector generates a metadata extract file in JSONL format as described [in the documentation](https://cloud.google.com/dataplex/docs/import-metadata#metadata-import-file).
 A sample output from the SQL Server connector can be found [here](sample/sqlserver_output_sample.jsonl)

-## Build a container and extract metadata using [Dataproc Serverless](https://cloud.google.com/dataproc-serverless/docs)
+## Build a container and extract metadata using Dataproc Serverless

-To build a Docker container for the connector and run the extraction process as a Dataproc serverless job:
+Building a Docker container for the connector allows it to be run from a variety of Google Cloud services including [Dataproc serverless](https://cloud.google.com/dataproc-serverless/docs) job:

 ### Building the container (one-time task)
+1. Edit [build_and_push_docker.sh](build_and_push_docker.sh) and set the PROJECT AND REGION_ID
+2. Make the script executable and run
+    ```bash
+    chmod a+x build_and_push_docker.sh
+    ./build_and_push_docker.sh
+    ```
-1. Run the script ```build_and_push_docker.sh``` to build the Docker container and store it in Artifact Registry.
+    This will build a Docker container called **dataplex-sqlserver-pyspark** and store it in Artifact Registry.
     This process can take take up to 10 minutes.
-2. Upload the **mssql-jdbc** jar file to a Google Cloud Storage location (add this path to the **--jars** parameter below)
-3. Create a GCS bucket which will be used for Dataproc Serverless as a working directory (add to the **--deps-bucket** parameter below)

 ### Submitting a metadata extraction job to Dataproc serverless:
 Once the container is built you can run the metadata extract with the following command (substituting appropriate values for your environment).

+Before you run please ensure:
+1. You upload the **mssql-jdbc** jar file to a Google Cloud Storage location and use the path to this in the **--jars** parameter below.
+2. Create a GCS bucket which will be used for Dataproc Serverless as a working directory (add to the **--deps-bucket** parameter below.
-Note the service account you submit for the job with --service-account needs the following roles:
+3. The service account you run the job with using **--service-account** below has the IAM roles described [here](https://cloud.google.com/dataplex/docs/import-using-workflows-custom-source#required-roles).

-- roles/dataplex.catalogEditor
-- roles/dataplex.entryGroupOwner
-- roles/dataplex.metadataJobOwner
-- roles/dataproc.admin
-- roles/dataproc.editor
-- roles/dataproc.worker
-- roles/iam.serviceAccountUser
-- roles/logging.logWriter
-- roles/secretmanager.secretAccessor
-- roles/workflows.invoker
+You can use this [script](../common_scripts/grant_SA_dataproc_roles.sh) to grant the required roles to your service account.

 ```shell
 gcloud dataproc batches submit pyspark \